Working Papers

 In cooperation with the Federal Statistical Office of Germany (Destatis)

-with Harald Fadinger and Lei Li
+with Harald Fadinger, Lei Li and Sophia Praetorius

 Quantifying the Germany Shock: Structural Labor-Market Reforms and Spillovers in a Currency Union